nidomiro/ts-libs/packages/config-helper/README.md

 	// Not the best error handling, but it showcases that you'll get a list with all errors throw new Error(`Configuration-errors occurred: ${propertiesResult.error.map(schemaErrorToString).toString()}`) }

+// If you do not plan to use the error for further logic you can call getPropertiesOrThrow() instead
+// const properties = config.getPropertiesOrThrow()

 const properties = propertiesResult.value
 properties.database.connectionUrl // Access the properties as you would expect; type: string properties.someOptionalProp // type: string | null